liubovkyry/Power_automate/README.md

-# Introductio to Power automate
+# Introduction to Power automate
 Objectives will include:

  * Describing the different types of flows